 Doula services itself vary.
 Do you want several prenatal visits and extensive postpartum assistance?
 Or do you just want a straight-up labor and birth doula services?
 Help during pregnancy can help you ease your anxiety from tips for relaxation during birth, or understanding how your body and hormones work during pregnancy, for example.
 Or even to understand common infections or complications during pregnancy.
 This support can make a difference in how you experience your pregnancy and labor.
 Most doulas are flexible and can customize their assistance according to what your needs are.
 Doula services such as childbirth consultations, birth planning, childbirth, and parenting classes are key to maximize your birth experience.
 As so, your expenses are going to depend on which of these services you are looking for.

-Does My Health Insurance Cover a Doula?
+Does My Insurance Cover a Doula?

+We get the question “does my health insurance cover a doula” quite frequently, and rightfully so.
+The support a doula provide can decrease the cost of health care along the way and is definitely not a luxury to hire one.
 While health coverage for doula services is not yet common practice among insurance companies, it is coming to light more, and there are steps you can take even if your insurance provider doesn’t specifically cover doula service.
 There are more insurance providers offering coverage so the first step you need to take is to contact your provider and find out if they do.

 There are two ways a claim can be filed for doula services and you would have to discuss which way with your doula.
 They probably have dealt with some insurance companies and can be a great resource for you if they don’t file the claim directly.
 Most don’t file directly but will assist you with what you need to be reimbursed for some or all of the fees you incurred.